brownplt/pyret.org/src/pyret-code/index.md

-# The Pyret Code; or A Case for the Pyret Programming Language
+# The Pyret Code; or A Rationale for the Pyret Programming Language

 We need better languages for introductory computing.
 A good introductory language makes good compromises between expressiveness